geky/oi/doc.md

 #### Definitions ####

 oi_err contains the definitions of errors that can be relied upon during runtime.
-Other error codes should really only be used to debug a program and vary widely accross configurations. oi_err defines the following.
+Other error codes should really only be used to debug a program and vary widely accross configurations.
 * ERR_IN_USE
 * ERR_TIMEOUT
 * ERR_NOT_FOUND